Adobe Photoshop CS6

 If you're a casual user who still hasn't figured out 99% of the software you already own, there is no reason you need to update to CS6 unless some particular new feature really grabs you.
 If you're not using it all day, or if the price of the software matters to you, see Is It Worth It.

 For me, the added cropping speed has already made this upgrade worthwhile for me, and the new smart AUTO adjustments seem to be getting me to where I need to be faster.
 When you use it all day, every day, even a small increase in how fast it churns out work makes it all worthwhile.

-If you've found the time, effort and expense throgh which I go to research and share all this information, this free website's biggest source of support is when you use these links to get your copy directly from Adobe, from Adorama or from Amazon, or any of these links, when you get anything, regardless of the country in which you live.
+If you've found the time, effort and expense throgh which I go to research and share all this information, this free website's biggest source of support is when you use this link get your copy from Amazon, or use any of these links, when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.